robotlolita/robotlolita.github.io/_drafts/no-i-do-not-want-to-configure-your-app.md

 *This is seriously too much.
 It doesn't even fit in one screen* {: .centred-image .full-image }

-But worse than that, this text tells you nothing about how you can **start** using the application.
-But there's a `nvm use <version>` in that list, and that's exactly what we want, right?
-We just want to use a particular version of Node.
-So, let's try it:
+Worse than that, this text tells you nothing about how you can **start using** the application.
+But there's a `nvm use <version>` in that list, and that's exactly what you want, right?
+You just want to use a particular version of Node.
+So you try it:

 ![](/files/2016/01/nvm2.png)
 *Uh... how do I use it, then?*
 {: .centred-image .full-image }

 It says “version 5.0 is not yet installed”, which is not a very helpful thing to do.
-It just says "hello, there's a problem," but doesn't tell you how to fix it.
+You're there reading this as "Hey, there's a problem," and waiting for it to tell you something besides the obvious.
+You shout back “Okay, I know that, but how do I fix it?”
+Nothing happens.
 So what do you do?
 You read *more things*.

 Back to the first wall of text, there does seem to be something like `nvm install <version>` in the list.
 It at least seems to fit the